LispCookbook/cl-cookbook/debugging.md

   file at the right line,
 - hit enter on a frame for more details,
 - we can explore the functionnality with the menu that should appear in our editor.
-See below in "the interactive debugger" for a few more commands (eval in frame, etc).
+See the "break" section below for a few more commands (eval in frame, etc).

 Usually your compiler will optimize things out and this will reduce